davidepolli/ansible-pgpool/README.md

-# postgresql14
-# postgresql14
+# ansible playbook for installing postgres-pgool

-# for pgpool version 4.3.x"# ansible-pgpool"
+for pgpool version 4.3.x"# ansible-pgpool"